tieutrongphuc/tp/docs/UserGuide.md

 - The command ```note INDEX``` opens the note editor, pre-populated with the person’s existing note (if any).
 After running the command, you will be focused on the editor (able to edit the note).
 - Press Esc to toggle between the command box and the note editor.
-    - Pressing Esc while the editor is focused switches focus to the command box and saves the current editor content to disk.
-You can proceed to run other commands.
+    - Pressing Esc while the editor is focused saves the edited note into the application's in-memory model and shifts focus to the command box.
     - Pressing Esc while the command box is focused returns focus to the note editor.
 You can continue to edit the note.
 - When focused on the command box, navigating away (for example, running ```list```) removes the text editor and returns the UI to the person list.
 The note saved will reflect the most recent update.